Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: A Voronoi Center

 We give a construction in which the trajectory of $c_{pqs}$ has complexity $\Omega(m^3)$, and then prove a matching upper bound.

 \begin{lemma} The trajectory of the Voronoi center $c_{pqs}$ of three points $p$, $q$, and $s$, each moving linearly, may have complexity $\Omega(m^3)$. \end{lemma}

 \begin{proof} The main idea is that we can construct a trajectory for $c_{pqs}$ of complexity $\Omega(m^2)$, even when two of the three sites, say $p$ and $q$, are static.
 We place $p$ and $q$ so that their bisector $B_{pq}$, a piecewise hyperbolic curve of complexity $\Omega(m)$, intersects an (almost) horizontal line $E$ $\Omega(m)$ times.
-We can realize this using two convex chains $F_p$ and $F_q$ in $\partial P$.
+We can realize this using two convex chains $F_p$ and $F_q$ in $\partial P$ similar to Lemma~\ref{lem:lowerbound_bisector}.
 See Fig.~\ref{fig:lowerbound_voronoi_center} for an illustration.
 We now construct a third convex chain $D_s$ in $\partial P$ and place the third site $s$ so that the extension segments in $\SPM_s$ incident to the vertices of $D_s$ all lie very close to $E$.
 Thus, each such segment intersects $B_{pq}$ $\Omega(m)$ times.
 We choose the initial distances so that the voronoi center $c_{pqs}$ lies on the rightmost segment of $B_{pq}$.
 Now observe that as $s$ moves away from $D_s$, the center $c_{pqs}(t)$ will move to the left on $B_{pq}$, and thus it will pass over all $\Omega(m^2)$ intersection points of $B_{pq}$ with the extension segments of the vertices in $D_s$.
 At each such time, the structure of one of the shortest paths $\geod(p(t),c_{pqs}(t))$, $\geod(q(t),c_{pqs}(t))$, or $\geod(s(t),c_{pqs}(t))$ changes (they gain or lose a vertex from $F_p$, $F_q$, or $D_s$, respectively).
 Hence, the trajectory of $c_{pqs}$ changes $\Omega(m^2)$ times.

-Next, we argue that we can make $c_{pqs}$ ``swing'' back and forth $\Omega(m)$ times by having $p$ and $q$ move as well.
-The voronoi center $c_{pqs}$ will then encounter every intersection point on $B_{pq}$ $\Omega(m)$ times.
+Next, we argue that we can make $c_{pqs}$ ``swing'' from left to right $\Omega(m)$ times by having $p$ and $q$ move as well.
+The Voronoi center $c_{pqs}$ will then encounter every intersection point on $B_{pq}$ $\Omega(m)$ times.
 It follows that the complexity of the trajectory of $c_{pqs}$ is $\Omega(m^3)$ as claimed.